danieldemedziuk/odoo12-hr_timesheet_project_duration/README.md

 When an employee who has been added to the list exceeds or incorrectly completes the number of hours per project, he will receive the following message.
 <br/>
 <img src="https://i.ibb.co/4YVZBLZ/3.png" alt="#2 Error message">
+##
+Work on the module is still in progress.
+All comments, code review and corrections are welcome.
+I reserve the right to change the concept of the module together with its appearance and functionality.